niplav/site/subscripts.md

 being compatible with plain text through the [combining dot below diacritic](https://en.wikipedia.org/wiki/Dot_\(diacritic\)), which would yield "I think it'll rain tomorroẉ₅".
-However, the meaning of the combining dot can be ambiguous at first.
+However, the meaning of the combining dot can be ambiguous to uninformed readers.

 On [LessWrong](www.lesswrong.com), one can also use [reacts signifying probabilities](https://www.lesswrong.com/posts/ByqKwsYK6rH6AYNDY/reacts-now-enabled-on-100-of-posts-though-still-just)